nilsujma-dev/nilsujma-dev/README.md

 - **Endless Learner:** I am also fascinated by Quantum Physics and currently learning Thai.
 For the last I just completed 100 Hours of Lessons with my private Tutor.

 #### 🌱 Currently Coding in Python
 - Focusing on developing solutions, predominately for my work - in Python.
+I must admit that Coding was long time on the list of things I ever wanted to do, but usually (as always in life) many reasons why I could not continue with that.
+With the Rise of DevOps and Automation that has changed, which translates into direct professional impact with my growing coding skills.

 #### 📫 Connect with Me:
 - Personal Email: nils at nilsujma.io